intuition-dev/INTUITION/src/README.md

 ### Metabake is open source and extensible low-code productivity tool for programmers.

-Metabake provides all the necessary tools for a developer to write cleaner code faster, with `pug` templating and livereload out of the box.
+Metabake(mbake) provides all the necessary tools for a developer to write cleaner code faster, with `pug` templating and livereload out of the box.

 You can gradually adopt it while it allows you to develop faster - and with clean simplicity - Static Websites, Web Components, custom CMS/E-Commerce, CRUD and all sorts of dynamic web-apps.